 How can I reduce my exposure to risks on a building site?

 Once you are aware of the risks that you face as a contractor, you can work to minimise them.
 This may help reduce your insurance premiums.

-Adjoining properties – If the property you’re working on shares elements of structure such as the dividing wall in a terrace but is under different ownership, you must ensure that you have cover for accidental damage to the adjoining premises.
-Also, don’t make the assumption that the next door is in good condition: it should be surveyed with is condition recorded before work starts.
+If the property you’re working on shares elements of structure such as the dividing wall in a terrace but is under different ownership, you must ensure that you have cover for accidental damage to the adjoining premises.
+Also, don’t make the assumption that next door is in a good condition: it should be surveyed with its condition recorded before work starts.
 If necessary, extra work should be carried out to ensure the safety of both your staff and the building owners.

 - boarding up or sealing ground-floor windows and doors, and any first-floor window with easy access via a flat-roof or trellis

 - water, gas and electricity should be suspended and turned off at the mains

 - having appropriate hazard signs in visible places

 - securing plant that could cause damage or injury such as power tools or heavy objects

 Although this is not a legal requirement, it is a strong recommendation that builders have public liability insurance.
 If someone were to make a claim against you and you do not have liability insurance the impact that this has on your business could be drastic.